 The premiere crag of Pinkham Notch sadly goes under the radar for many ambitious trad climbers.
-An excellently varied plethora of trad and toprope routes from 5.4 to 5.12 are just waiting to be climbed, but sadly they are not noticed nearly as much as their big brother, Cathedral Ledge.
+An excellently varied plethora of trad and toprope routes from 5.4 to 5.12 are just waiting to be climbed, but they are not noticed nearly as much as their big brother, Cathedral Ledge.
 Square ledge is never completely deserted, though traffic is thin compared to other flagship crags in northern New Hampshire.
-At times is the summer, however it can get quite crowded, as it is a popular crag for group functions.
+At times in the summer, however, it can get quite crowded, as it is a popular crag for group functions.
 Though hikers wont hinder your climbing in any way other than asking lots of questions, they often hike to the top of the ledge for its excellent views of the Presidential Range and Tuckermans Ravine.

 Because Square Ledge is largely surrounded by trees, one can almost be certain of finding a nice shady spot while still being able to watch the day's proceedings.